arminnh/Programming-project-databases/README.md

 # Learn2Program

-A website that will help people lean to program.
+A website that will help people to learn to program.
-Learn2program was made as part of a [programming project databases](https://www.uantwerpen.be/popup/opleidingsonderdeel.aspx?catalognr=1002WETDAT&taal=en&aj=2014) course at the University of Antwerp.<br>
+Learn2program was made as part of a [programming project databases](https://www.uantwerpen.be/popup/opleidingsonderdeel.aspx?catalognr=1002WETDAT&taal=en&aj=2014) course at the University of Antwerp.
 Learn2program was written using PHP, [Laravel](http://laravel.com/), HTML5, CSS3 and JavaScript.

 ![homepage](verslagen/homepage.png)